Myths About Thyroid Eye Disease (TED)

 This misconception left me feeling hopeless.
 I thrive on action plans so I immediately panicked thinking I would be on my own and had to simply wait for the disease to do its damage and burn itself out.
 For many, this is not true anymore.
 My doctor informed me about the new injection that was coming out in 2020.
 Tepezza.
 This option may not be for everyone, but it is available.

-There are less invasive treatments during the active phase, too.
+There are less invasive treatments during the active phase.
 I used many of these, such as the artificial tears for the dry eyes, masks or taping to keep eyes closed at night and oral corticosteroids short-term to ease double vision.
-Many have also gone through radiation to lessen swelling.
-I found peace of mind knowing that I could (and did) choose surgery to treat the damage left from the active phase.
+Some people have decided to go through radiation to lessen swelling.
+I found peace of mind knowing that I could (and did) choose surgery to treat the damage left from the active phase once I was in the inactive phase.

 I confess, I felt cautious about getting radiation and if my doctor had suggested it during the active phase, I would have done my homework on it.
 It never came up for me but this is what I have since learned about it.
 Radiation can be an effective way to lessen swelling around the eyes.
 I would be interested in hearing others' experiences with this treatment.5